 We may only use information relating to criminal convictions where the law allows us to do so and our relevant client requests it.
-This will usually be where such processing is necessary to carry out our obligations.
+This will usually be where such processing is necessary to carry out our legal obligations.

 We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
 Where appropriate, we will collect information about criminal convictions as part of the recruitment process or we may be notified of such information directly by you in the course of you working for us.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with recruitment services).
 In this case, we may have to cancel the services you have engaged us for but we will notify you if this is the case at the time.

 • We use different methods to collect data from and about you including through:

 • Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 • Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out:

 • submit your CV;